Free Introductory Lesson!

 Q: What age should my child start guitar?

-A: We have found the most success working with kids who are 5 years old and up.
-We encourage parents to start kids with music as young as possible, but recommend waiting until your child has started kindergarten to begin learning guitar to help ensure they have developed the coordination and focus required to have a rewarding experience with lessons.
+A: We have found the most success working with kids who are 5 years old and up, as long as they have had some structured time in a school setting.
+We encourage parents to start kids with music as young as possible, but waiting to begin learning guitar until they are have developed the coordination and focus required to have a rewarding experience with lessons is most important.

 Q: How long does it take to learn the guitar?